 - Collect seed from garden plants

-- Harvest sweetcorn and other vegetable as they become ready
+- Harvest sweetcorn and other vegetables as they become ready

 - Keep ponds and water features topped up